Ricky Reed Is Real

 Ricky Reed Is Real is the second studio album and debut major-label release by American hip hop and pop music project Wallpaper.
-The album was released on July 23, 2013 to stores and digital retailers through Boardwalk Records and Epic Records.
+The album was released on July 23, 2013, to stores and digital retailers through Boardwalk Records and Epic Records.

 Singles

 "Good 4 It" was released as the lead single on March 12, 2013.

 "Hesher" was released as the second single off of the album in January 2014.

 Promotional singles

-"Drunken Hearts" was released as the first promotional single off of the album on June 18, 2013 along with the pre-order of the album.
-The song was used in the trailer for the upcoming comedy film That Awkward Moment (2014).
+"Drunken Hearts" was released as the first promotional single off of the album on June 18, 2013, along with the pre-order of the album.
+The song was used in the trailer for the comedy film That Awkward Moment (2014).

 Track listing

 All songs produced by Eric Frederic (Ricky Reed).